MikuMikuShaders/SMAA/README.md

 SMAA
 ========
-　　SMAA is a post-process for MikuMikuDance, It's very efficient implementation on GPU to solves most causes of low-freq AA by using specific pattern, in order to keep the image sharper, but it's slower than FXAA
+　　SMAA is a post-process for MikuMikuDance, It's very efficient implementation on GPU to solves most causes of low-freq AA by using specific pattern, in order to keep the image sharper, but slower than FXAA

 Requirements:
 -----------